Wigan: Association football

 Association football initially struggled to take hold in Wigan with non-league clubs Wigan County (1897–1900) and Wigan Town (1905–1908) both folding within a few years of their creation.
 Wigan Borough, emerged from the amateur side Wigan United (1896–1914), in 1920 and became the town's first club to play in the Football League when in 1921 they became founder members of the Football League Third Division North.
 The club left the Football League and folded in 1931.
 They were replaced a year later by Wigan Athletic, the town's current professional football club.

 Wigan Athletic was elected to the Football League in 1978, and the club were promoted to the Premier League, the top division of English football, in 2005.
 The club were relegated to the Championship in 2013, the same season they won the 2013 FA Cup, defeating Manchester City 1–0 in the final.
 In 2020, the club went into administration but was later taken over by new owners.
-After several periods in League One, the club currently play in the Championship.
+As of the 2023–24 season, the club play in League One, having been relegated from the Championship the previous season.

 The semi-professional football team Wigan Robin Park also played in the town between 2005 and 2015.

 Other sports

+The town was historically known as a centre for wrestling in Britain.
+It was home to the Snake Pit, one of the world's most prominent catch wrestling gyms, founded by professional wrestler Billy Riley.
+The school has since moved to neighbouring Aspull and the original building was demolished after a fire.
+The Snake Pit has since held competitions in Wigan, including the British and World Championships for catch wrestling.

-American Football club Wigan Warhawks compete in the BAFA flag league in the MEC Central division.
+American football club Wigan Warhawks compete in the BAFA flag league in the MEC Central division.
 In 2016, the Warhawks made the playoffs in their rookie season and in 2017 lifted their first silverware, winning the Coventry Cougars Charity Tournament.

 Amateur club Wigan R.U.F.C. represents the town in rugby union.